OULibraries/oulib_masterplan/README.md

-oulib_bootstrap
+oulib_masterplan
 ===============

-OU Libraries subtheme from the Bootstrap Drupal 7 theme.
+OU masterplan subtheme from the Bootstrap Drupal 7 theme.